BCF (BIM Collaboration Format)

 The first step is to identify the subject, that means the topic you want to communicate: an issue, a request for information etc.

-The second step is to create the issue, giving the description, assigning it to someone, then creating a screenshot in order to explain exactly what the issue is about.
+The second step is to create the issue, giving the description, assigning it to a person, then creating a screenshot in order to explain exactly what the issue is about.

-The third step is to assign and send the issue to the respective member of the project.
+The third step is to assign and send the issue to the respective project collaborators.
 This party then reviews this issue and resolves it.

 The issue’s author can confirm and approve so the issue is closed or he/she rejects and reactivates the issue.
 The project’s members have to review and resolve again until the author agrees it is resolved.